 Use the 'Basic' search category to search on account information.

-The Names and Addresses by Account Relationship report searches on accounts linked by an Individual or Organization Relation.
+The Names and Addresses by Account Relationship report searches on accounts linked by an Individual or Company Relation.
 These relationships appear under the Account Relations section of a Neon account page.
 These relationship types are configured under Global Settings.

 The Additional Contact Report allows you to search either the Main Account or the Contacts of that account for the criteria you've specified: